mariojaspers/QuicksightAthena01/README.md

 ![alt text](/images/b2b%20joins.png)

-Before we start visualizing, lets also add a couple calculated fields to convert the date fields, order_date and ship_date to date fields rather than strings (normally we could just change the datatype in QuickSight in the data preview window, but Athena does not support this today.
+Before we start visualizing, let's also add a couple calculated fields to convert the date fields, order_date and ship_date to date fields rather than strings (normally we could just change the datatype in QuickSight in the data preview window, but Athena does not support this today.
 It will soon, and you could do this for any other type of data source, but for Athena we will need to make calculated fields).
-On the left side choose 'New Field' and then use the parseDate() function to convert the sting field to a date field.
+On the left side choose 'New Field' and then use the parseDate() function to convert the string field to a date field.
 Use these formulas for each calculated field:
 ```python
 parseDate({order_date},'MM/dd/yyyy')
 parseDate({ship_date},'MM/dd/yyyy')